HomeDirectoriesStructured Data for Smart Directories: Feeding AI for Better Visibility

 Mix and match area definitions.
 Cities for broad coverage, postal codes for precision, and geoRadius for “within X miles” searches.
 Smart directories use all three to match customer queries with service providers.

-Reviews are trust signals, pure and simple.
-But here’s what’s fascinating: properly marked up reviews don’t just display star ratings—they feed into AI systems that assess business quality and reliability.
+Reviews are trust signals, plain and simple.
+But properly marked up reviews don’t just display star ratings, they feed into AI systems that assess business quality and reliability.
 Jasmine Directory and other smart directories increasingly use review signals to rank and recommend listings.

-The challenge with review schema?
-Authenticity.
-You can’t just make up reviews and mark them up—that’s a fast track to penalties.
-Instead, focus on properly structuring legitimate customer feedback.
+The challenge with review schema is authenticity.
+You can’t make up reviews and mark them up.
+That’s a fast track to penalties.
+Focus instead on properly structuring genuine customer feedback.

 Proper review markup includes: